0%

-From the dystopian to the speculative, action-packed to horror, here is a curated list of Afrofuturism books and anthologies to add to your reading list.
-These works explore the intersection of Black culture, history, and identity with elements of science fiction, fantasy, and speculative fiction, offering unique perspectives on the future, the past, and the present.
+From the to the speculative, action-packed to horror, here is a curated list of Afrofuturism books and anthologies to add to your list.
+These works explore the intersection of Black culture, history, and identity with elements of , fantasy, and , offering unique perspectives on the , the past, and the present.

-“Afrofuturism: The World of Black Sci-Fi and Fantasy Culture,” by Ytasha L. Womack (2013), serves as a critical guide to science fiction, fantasy, and the greats of Afrofuturism.
+“Afrofuturism: The World of Black Sci-Fi and Fantasy Culture,” by Ytasha L. Womack (2013), serves as a critical guide to , fantasy, and the greats of Afrofuturism.
 The collection explores various artistic mediums, including music, art, and literature, to offer a comprehensive understanding of the genre.

 N.K.
 Jemisin’s “The Fifth Season” (2015), the first book in “The Broken Earth” trilogy, unveils a place called the Stillness, a land that is anything but still.
 Within this apocalyptic realm, a woman hides a secret as she fights to rescue her kidnapped daughter.
 This award-winning novel is not a quick read, but the richly detailed world that Jemisin creates makes the journey worthwhile.